Princess Louise of Orléans

 Princess Louise Françoise Marie Laure of Orléans (24 February 1882 – 18 April 1958) was a Princess of the Two-Sicilies and paternal great grandmother of King Felipe VI of Spain.

-Louise was the youngest daughter of Philippe d'Orléans (1838–1894), Count of Paris and claimant to the French throne as "Philippe VII".
-Her mother was Princess Marie Isabelle d'Orléans (1848–1919), daughter of Antoine, Duke of Montpensier, and Infanta Luisa Fernanda of Spain.
+Louise was the youngest daughter of Philippe d'Orléans, Count of Paris and claimant to the French throne as "Philippe VII".
+Her mother was Infanta María Isabel of Spain, daughter of Antoine, Duke of Montpensier, and Infanta Luisa Fernanda of Spain.